 ETFs may also pay cash distributions from interest, dividends, or capital gains.

-Regulators are working toward implementing ETF Facts, similar to the Fund Facts document you would receive with the purchase of a mutual fund.
-The ETF Facts will provide a summary of key information associated with purchasing an ETF, including the risks and costs.
+Read the ETF Facts before committing to purchasing an ETF.
+The ETF Facts provide a summary of key information associated with purchasing an ETF, including the risks and costs.

 To find out more about ETFs, talk to your registered investment advisor.